|HANDSPAN VISUAL THEATRE|

 Rod and Tom manipulated the small Aboriginal boy puppet in turn.
 In Tom's hands, he re-enacted childhood memories.
 In Rod's, he provoked Tom to a protective nurturing or sometimes, to aggressive anger.

 The work combined actors and puppets with video and projections.
-Drawings, writing and graffiti merged with water and rock formations, to create a fusion of contemporary Aboriginal experience and Dreamtime storytelling.
-Videos included extracts from Tom's in The Chant of Jimmy Blacksmith, and music, composed by George Dreyfus for the film was included in the play's soundtrack.
+Drawings, writing and graffiti merged with water and rock formations to create a fusion of contemporary Aboriginal experience and Dreamtime storytelling.
+Videos included extracts from Tom E. Lewis' scenes in The Chant of Jimmy Blacksmith.
+Music composed by George Dreyfus for the film was included in the play's soundtrack.

-LIFT ‘EM UP SOCKS premiered at the Arts Centre, Melbourne in 2000 and showcased later that year at the CINARS 3 showcase in Quebec.
-In 2001, the production toured Northern Territory, played a return season in Melbourne, and appeared at the Die Macht Des Staunens Festival in Vienna, Austria
+LIFT ‘EM UP SOCKS premiered at the Arts Centre, Melbourne in 2000 and showcased later that year at the CINARS1 Canada showcase in Quebec.
+In 2001, the production toured the Northern Territory, played a return season in Melbourne and appeared at the Die Macht Des Staunens Festival in Vienna, Austria.

-However, as Director, David Bell recalled development and rehearsal of the work were fraught with ongoing personal troubles.
-Lewis' brother died and so did Bell’s father…there were floods in Arnhem Land which stranded Lewis miles from Melbourne during initial rehearsals … He explained:
+However, as director David Bell recalled, development and rehearsal of the work were fraught with ongoing personal troubles.
+Lewis' brother died and so did Bell’s father.
+There were floods in Arnhem Land which stranded Lewis miles from Melbourne during initial rehearsals.

-By 2001 Handspan (by now Handspan Visual Theatre) was floundering creatively and seeking a new Artistic Director and there was little energy for or interest in refining the work particularly in the face of its inherent complexities and overwhelming production adversities.
-The play may have ushered in a new creative era for Handspan to lift 'em up socks and continue to operate under a new artistic leadership, but it was not the time4.
+By 2001 Handspan (by now renamed Handspan Visual Theatre) was floundering creatively and seeking a new Artistic Director.
+There was little energy for or interest in refining the work in the face of its inherent complexities and overwhelming production adversities.
+The play may have ushered in a new creative era for Handspan to lift 'em up socks and continue to operate under a new artistic leadership, but it was not the time2

-Artists in other places were however, also merging genres and media in hybrid production styles - some perhaps influenced by Handspan's work over its decades - and visual theatre production for mainstage performance, has since become a hallmark of much 21st century work across the globe.
+Artists in other places were however, also merging genres and media in hybrid production styles - some perhaps influenced by Handspan's work - and visual theatre production for mainstage performance has since become a hallmark of much 21st century work across the globe.